nodejs/node-v0.x-archive/doc/api/tls.markdown

  - `requestCert`: A boolean indicating whether a server should request a certificate from a connecting client.
 Only applies to server connections.

- - `rejectUnauthorized`: A boolean indicating whether a server should authmatically reject clients with invalid certificates.
+ - `rejectUnauthorized`: A boolean indicating whether a server should automatically reject clients with invalid certificates.
 Only applies to servers with `requestCert` enabled.

 `tls.createSecurePair()` returns a SecurePair object with `cleartext` and `encrypted` stream properties.